Let's open up

 Reasons to tell us about yourself

-We know plenty of applicants will have a condition or an issue that’s part of their life that they haven’t declared to us.
+We know plenty of applicants will have a condition or an issue that’s part of their life that they haven’t shared with us.
 Maybe you don’t want to.
 Maybe you feel unsure about why we’re asking.
 Or you just don’t think it’s ‘serious’ enough to tell us.
 So let’s be upfront.
-Here are all the honest reasons why we’d encourage you to let us know anything that affects you or that you’re worried about disclosing, even if you think it’s nothing important.
+Here are all the honest reasons why we’d encourage you to let us know anything that affects you or that you’re worried about sharing, even if you think it’s nothing important.

 Not convinced yet?